 All committees have a defined set of Terms of Reference and each Board Committee is chaired by a board member.
-Project committees may not be chaired by a board member.
+Project committees are usually not chaired by a board member.

-In addition to existing board members, a total of 50 other volunteers with relevant expertise, experience and network are co-opted into the board committees.
+In addition to existing board members, a total of 41 other volunteers with relevant expertise, experience and network are co-opted into the board committees.